 To Hue and Vietnamese people, a conical hat isn’t just a hat, it’s also attached to the image of Ao Dai young Hue girls wear as a school uniform.
-Conical hat must be the oldest Vietnamese fashion wear that is still being used widely in everyday life of middle class and in rural areas.
+The conical hat must be the oldest Vietnamese fashion wear that is still being used widely in everyday life of the middle class and in rural areas.
 In Hue, don’t miss the chance to visit one of the villages that still practice the craft of conical hat making.

 Connecting two major tourist destinations Hue and Da Nang, Hai Van Pass or ocean cloud pass is about 21 kilometers long on National Highway 1A.
 Many names have been invented to call the pass, but they all indicate the same thing – its beauty and danger.

-When riding on Hai Van Pass, you’ll find yourself constantly stop to take in the beautiful natural views of mountain-hugged beaches.
+When riding on Hai Van Pass, you’ll find yourself constantly stopping to take in the beautiful natural views of mountain-hugged beaches.
 Especially when you reach the pass’s highest point, you can see the total view of Lang Co beach.